harshitvasu/just-notes/modern-history/spectrum-5.md

 of the Sikhs and the British;
 ● Shah Shuja give up his sovereign rights over Amirs of Sindh in return for a large sum of money;
-Expansion and Consolidation of British Power ✫ 131

 ● Shah Shuja recognise the Sikh ruler, Maharaja Ranjit Singh’s claims over the Afghan territories on the right bank of the River Indus.